microsoft/onnxruntime/docs/genai/api/c.md

 #### Return value

 `OgaResult` containing an error message if the adapter failed to unload.
-This can occur if the method is called with an adapter that is not already loaded.
+This can occur if the method is called with an adapter that is not already loaded or has been marked active by a `OgaGenerator` still in use.

 ### Set active adapter